dylansmith/node-exif-renamer/README.md

 - `dirpath`  the path to the watch directory
 - `template` the renaming template or a custom callback function
-- `callback` the node-style callback that will receive the response
+- `callback` the node-style callback that will be called each time a file is detected & processed

 ##### usage